CsJsss/B-Spline-Curve/README.md

 ## Features
 * **Interactive**: Use mouse left and mouse right you can add control point and drag control line.
 * **Two types B-spline**: Support Uniform and Clamped type B-spline.
-* **Define Curve's degree**: You can input what you want degree of the curve but make sure that you input is valid.
+* **Define Curve's degree**: You can input what you want degree of the curve but make sure that your input is valid.

 ## Todo list
 * **Add Point Delete**